Overview

 Pros: Requires only one user command to append or change

-entries. -
+Ledgerentries. -

 Cons: Results in convoluted implementation and user experience.
 This will also hinder future permeability of the

-includes many repeated fields (i.e. multiplePersons
+Ledgeroperations such assplitincludes many repeated fields (i.e. multiplePersonsandshareslist). -

 Will require several conditional user inputs to differentiate between the various repeated entities that the user wishes to amend.